FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

 I suffered for a few weeks like that... somehow.

 I finally bought a pair of headphones on Amazon.
-They were [surprisingly cheap](https://www.amazon.com/gp/product/B07Z176W4W).
+They were surprisingly cheap (*item no longer exists*).
 The ear cups are just ever so slightly small, but it is acceptable for $32.

 I seem to get so much more done with constant music playing in the background.
 It certainly beats the songs that get stuck in my head... every... hour... of... every... day.
 Stuck song syndrome is real and utterly exhausting.